 The process for the In-Depth Review is as follows: The Dean will appoint an Ad Hoc In-Depth Review committee.
 The Dean will select a Department Head outside the faculty member's department as chair of that committee, and will appoint a member of the Tenure and Promotion Committee outside the faculty member's department, to the In-Depth Review committee.
 The faculty member under review may request that an additional tenured VMI faculty member of their choice be added to the committee.
-The faculty member of the In-Depth Review committee on the grounds of conflict of interest or bias, as described in General Order 16.
+The faculty member of the In-Depth Review committee on the right to object to any member of the In-Depth Review committee on the grounds of conflict of interest or bias, as described in General Order 16.